For reviewers

 Reviewers must not have conflict of interest with respect to the research, the authors and/or the funding sources for the research.
 If such conflicts exist, the reviewers must report them to the Editor without delay.

-Any selected reviewer who feels unqualified to review the manuscript or knows that its prompt review will be impossible should notify the Editor without delay.
+Any selected reviewer who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the Editor without delay.

 Reviews must be conducted objectively.
 Personal criticism of the author is inappropriate.
 Reviewers should express their views clearly with supporting arguments.